French National Perinatal Surveys

 • Development of prenatal follow-up by midwives in maternity wards or in private practice,

-• Stabilization of the proportion of women who smoke during pregnancy (17% in 2016),
+• Decrease in the proportion of women who smoke during pregnancy (12% in 2021 versus 16% in 2016)

-• Contrasting changes in maternal characteristics: increase in educational level and in the percentage of women with a professional activity, but also increases in age (21% of the women were over 35 in 2016) and in the percentage of overweight or obese women (32% in 2016).
+• Contrasting changes in maternal characteristics: increase in educational level and in the percentage of women with a professional activity, but also increases in age (24% of the women were over 35 in 2021) and in the percentage of overweight or obese women (37% in 2021).

 For more information, see Documents page.